 “As you know, in a deposition in January, I was asked questions about my relationship with Monica Lewinsky.
 While my answers were legally accurate, I did not volunteer information”

 As a public speaker and having spent 14 years a police officer and been consulted by Homicide Squads, police departments and intelligence agencies I’m often asked when speaking at various functions “How do you spot a liar?”
-The answer lies in looking at various behaviours and understanding how human beings communicate and interact with each other.
+The answer lies in looking at various behaviors and understanding how human beings communicate and interact with each other.
 Often we listen to the person conveying the story and try to find fault with the content of the story.
 But what if their story is so well rehearsed over time that detection is nigh on impossible.
 My answer is no matter how well rehearsed a person may be they can never pre-anticipate every single question that may be asked no matter how watertight or rehearsed their response may be.
 Sooner or later there is going to be a slip up, a contradiction, a change in story or a stumble.
 Only good investigative work, questioning and planning and preparation will help you win the day.

 Holistically we need to analyse much, much more than simply listening to the words spoken by our would be deceiver.
 We need to analyse the process of communication.
-People may lie with words but their body language will often betray the spoken word so we need to look at non-verbal behaviours during answers also.
+People may lie with words but their body language will often betray the spoken word so we need to look at non-verbal behaviors during answers also.
 Then we need to analyse content, structure and delivery.
 In addition we need to look for conflict or contradiction between what a person is saying and what their body language is telling us.
-We also need to heavily scrutinise verbal, non-verbal and paralinguistic styles of delivery.
+We also need to heavily scrutinize verbal, non-verbal and paralinguistic styles of delivery.

 In reality it is very difficult for the average person to lie.
 Not only that but research shows that most human beings are not very good at picking a liar.
 For every one lie that a person tells us they are required to invent another two or three further lies to protect themselves from the first lie.
 Secondly the deceptive person has to think “What have I said previously that could contradict me now?”
 Neurologically a truthful person relies on memory to recall smells, conversations, events, times, dates, places, names, feelings and emotions whereas a deceptive person often has to fabricate and create these factors because they have not personally experienced them or are trying to create a false memory.

 A deceptive person needs to convince us that what they are saying is in fact true.
-It is here that we will often see changes in tenses, changes in the use of pronouns, changes in body language, micro expressions, distress signals, facial musculature changes (micro expressions), hand to face gestures and a host of other behaviours associated with fear in being caught out in a lie.
+It is here that we will often see changes in tenses, changes in the use of pronouns, changes in body language, micro expressions, distress signals, facial musculature changes (micro expressions), hand to face gestures and a host of other behaviors associated with fear in being caught out in a lie.
 Often we don’t look for these changes let alone pay any attention to them!
 There is no one tell tale sign alone that is indicative of deception.
-I teach companies to baseline an interviewee’s behaviour and then look for deviations from their normative behaviour.
-If you haven’t benchmarked a person’s behaviour you wont see any changes from that baseline when they may be fabricating or embellishing a story later in time.
+I teach companies to baseline an interviewee’s behavior and then look for deviations from their normative behavior.
+If you haven’t benchmarked a person’s behavior you wont see any changes from that baseline when they may be fabricating or embellishing a story later in time.

 Words alone and how a person responds to a question can sometimes either exonerate the innocent or implicate the guilty.
 One high profile case reported widely throughout Australian media related to the disappearance of Anna Kemp, 37 who was five months pregnant with her second child and her 19 month old daughter Gracie Sharp.
 Anna’s husband, John Myles Sharpe, reported their disappearance to police and took part in a number of media interviews.
 In one interview the visibly distressed Sharpe when asked if had killed his wife and daughter replied: